 Unfortunately, the mental health field is not as well-regulated as it could be so this is important.
-The very first thing you need to look for is to be sure the teen counselor has at least a Master’s degree in counseling, marriage and family counseling, or social work.
+The very first thing you need to look for is to be sure the teen therapist has at least a Master’s degree in counseling, marriage and family counseling, or social work.
 If a teen counselor has a degree in one of these fields they have met the education requirement.

 Goodness of Fit

 Although parental inclusion is typically not as significant with teens as it is with younger children, it is important that you are included in the process.
 Your child still lives with you for a reason, they are not ready to do life on their own yet!
-Ask your child’s teen counselor what your role is in the process and be sure you are comfortable with the answer.
+Ask your child’s teen therapist what your role is in the process and be sure you are comfortable with the answer.

 Dr. Steffanie Stecker a licensed psychologist and the owner and clinical director of Mountain Vista Psychology, PLLC.

 In addition, she is a board certified neurotherapist (BCN E5669) and board certified in QEEG (QEEG-D).
 Less than 100 people world wide are board certified in QEEG, which indicates competency in reading QEEGs and choosing neurofeedback protocols.
 Dr. Stecker is passionate about brain based effective therapy and creating a safe relationship for her clients to create change.
 She loves what she gets to do each day!